Insights

 • Human and context-aware, delivering more empathetic and accessible responses that echo an organisation’s brand tone of voice and remember the context of past conversations to make more intelligent connections.

-• Able to accommodate varied inputs - for example, understanding misspellings or abbreviations so that user queries are more quickly and accurately interpreted.
+• Able to accommodate varied inputs, for example, understanding misspellings or abbreviations so that user queries are more quickly and accurately interpreted.

 • Powered by deeper semantic search, which allows the return of more sophisticated results and recommendations.